 The answer to your question is: it depends.
 Some studies show that people who have been bitten often underestimate the severity of the wound.
 Even though a bite may appear small, an animal's pointy teeth can cause a surprisingly deep wound, and it may be difficult to clean such a wound thoroughly in order to avoid infection (this is particularly true of cat bites).

 You'll definitely want to seek medical care immediately if:

-- it's been over five years since your last tetanus shot.
-Tetanus shots should always be kept up-to-date, and should be given within twenty-four hours of any skin puncture.
+- It's been over five years since your last tetanus shot.
+Tetanus shots should always be kept up-to-date, and should be given within 24 hours of any skin puncture.

 It's reasonable to call your health care provider for advice on whether or not to treat the injury yourself.
 S/he may listen to your description of the wound and tell you that it is fine to treat this yourself.
 Wash it thoroughly with mild soap and comfortably warm water, allowing the warm running water to wash over the cut for about five minutes.
-You may be advised to apply antibiotic ointment to the area 2 - 3 times each day.
+You may be advised to apply antibiotic ointment to the area two to three times each day.

 If the wound seems particularly deep, it may require irrigation (large amounts of warm water carefully squirted into the wound to clean it out extremely thoroughly) by your health care provider.
 Some animal bites are better left unstitched, even if they are quite deep, in order to lessen the chance of closing in an infection.
 Other wounds (tearing injuries or very deep punctures) may need stitches to bring the edges together.
 If you haven't had a tetanus shot within the last five years, you'll need a booster.